OleksiiKova/build_master_shop/README.md

 - The BuildMaster logo is prominently displayed in the top navigation section of the website, ensuring brand consistency and recognition.
 This logo is clearly visible across all screen sizes and contributes to a professional and cohesive identity.
 However, for mobile users, the logo remains part of the top navigation, while the navbar toggler button is used to collapse the menu for a cleaner view on smaller screens.
 The toggler focuses on providing a functional way to access the menu rather than displaying the logo itself.

-- Mobile-First Design: Optimized for mobile devices, the navbar includes a responsive toggler button that collapses the menu into a more compact layout on smaller screens.
+- Mobile-First Design: Optimised for mobile devices, the navbar includes a responsive toggler button that collapses the menu into a more compact layout on smaller screens.
 This ensures that users can easily access the menu without unnecessary clutter, even on mobile.

 - Search Functionality: The navbar includes a dedicated search bar, allowing users to quickly search for cars, bookings, or other relevant information.
 On mobile devices, the search option is also available in a dropdown for easy access.

 - Dynamic Navigation Links: The navbar includes key links such as My Account, My Wishlist, My Profile, and Cart, along with options like Add Product and Add Post for admins.
 These links are designed to be easily accessible and provide a smooth navigation experience.

-    - User-Specific Options: For authenticated users, the My Account dropdown gives access to personalized features, including links to My Profile, My Reviews, My Wishlist, and a logout option.
+    - User-Specific Options: For authenticated users, the My Account dropdown gives access to personalised features, including links to My Profile, My Reviews, My Wishlist, and a logout option.

     - Admin-Specific Options: Admins (superusers) have additional management options in the navbar, such as Add Product and Add Post, to manage site content directly from the navigation menu.